bostko/jclouds-labs/docker/README.md

 ##Components

 - jclouds \- acts as a java client to access to docker features
-- DOCKER_HOST \- hosts Docker API, NB: jclouds-docker assumes that the latest Docker is installed
+- DOCKER_HOST \- hosts Bracket API, NB: jclouds-docker assumes that the latest Bracket is installed
 - Image \- it is a docker image that can be started.
 - Node \- is a docker container